vuiseng9/fp4-training/readme.md

 ### The Three GEMMs of Training
 *a.k.a. the trilogy behind FP4/FP8 speedups*

 The premise of low precision training is the "*Speedups*" by mapping the heavy math in fewer bit representation where corresponding hardware runs faster.
-On FP4-supported HW, e.g. [NVIDIA Blackwell (B200)](https://nvdam.widen.net/s/wwnsxrhm2w/blackwell-datasheet-3384703) and [AMD CDNA 4 (MI350X)](https://www.amd.com/content/dam/amd/en/documents/instinct-tech-docs/product-briefs/amd-instinct-mi350x-platform-brochure.pdf), **FP4** matmul peak throughput is about **2× of FP8**, **4× over FP/BF16**.
+On FP4-supported HW, e.g. [Nvidia Blackwell (B200)](https://nvdam.widen.net/s/wwnsxrhm2w/blackwell-datasheet-3384703) and [AMD CDNA 4 (MI350X)](https://www.amd.com/content/dam/amd/en/documents/instinct-tech-docs/product-briefs/amd-instinct-mi350x-platform-brochure.pdf), **FP4** matmul peak throughput is about **2× of FP8**, **4× over FP/BF16**.

 Most modern models are Transformers.
 The main workhorses are linear projections and attentions which are fundamentally matrix multiplications (matmuls).
 If we can execute these matmuls on the new FP4/FP8 units, we get speedups in training (inference too).
 In linear algebra libraries these matmuls are often referred to as GEMMs, short for GEneral Matrix-Matrix Multiplications.